DrylandEcology/rMultivariateMatching/README.md

 <img src="./man/figures/README-geodistance_withoutkpoints.png" width="50%">

-*Average distance between the simulated site that is matched to a given location and the simulated site that is matched to the eight adjacent neighbors of that location using simulated sites from Bradford et al. (2019).*
+*Average distance between the simulated site that is matched to a given location and the simulated sites that are matched to the eight adjacent neighbors of that location using simulated sites from Bradford et al. (2019).*